 We are proud to offer state-of-the-art regenerative medicine and stem cell therapies to Hampton Roads and the surrounding areas.
 Our specialists, Drs.
-Kinjal Sohagia and Scott Bradley are dedicated to helping you use your own stem cells to heal orthopaedic related injuries, improve your quality of life, and battle acute pain.
+Kinjal Sohagia, Scott Bradley and Rebecca Shoemaker are dedicated to helping you use your own stem cells to heal orthopaedic related injuries, improve your quality of life, and battle acute pain.
 Whether you have a sports related injury or osteoarthritis, the practice of regenerative medicine and stem cell therapy has provided a new means of medical treatment.

 These therapies include: